 Without consulting the universe, how can you confirm that the Quran is the speech of God?

 We must be proud of using the universe.
-This universe is a gift from your Creator.
+This universe is a gift from our Creator.

 I am here to study the universe in order to know who my Lord is.
 So I can be thankful to Him.